 SEASON PLANNING TIP AUTUMN (one year prior to sowing date) How many hectares you are willing to tackle?
-Specially, consider your: Expected loss in feed supply after sowing, and Ability to amass sufficient stock for trampling in seed.
+Specifically, consider your: Expected loss in feed supply after sowing, and Ability to amass sufficient stock for trampling in seed.
 Tip: Don't be overly ambitious.
 You are better to oversow fewer paddocks and give them the attention they need to establish successfully.
-2. Which spec ific paddocks will you sow? problems now, befo e, select paddocks without persistent weed .
+2. Which specific paddocks will you sow? problems now, befo e, select paddocks without persistent weed .
 If this is not possible, deal with the weeds bre your herbicide options become limited by duction of clover to the sward.
 3. Select areas where white clover is most likely to persist: targeting maximum In summe aspects.
-N.B.
-Nort clover.
-Ho areas.
-See www.bee d east aspects of rolling to steep contour, areas with low resident clover content, for a benefit. er moist regions, you can also include west the aspects are typically too dry for white owever, consider using annual clover on these as fact sheet flambnz.com/knowledge-hub/PDF/using-nean-clover.pdf 4.
+Note: Not clover.
+Ho these are Subterrar www.bee d east aspects of rolling to steep contour, areas with low resident clover content, for a benefit.
+It moist regions, you can also include west th aspects are typically too dry for white the owever, consider using annual clover on as.
+See B+LNZ Factsheet 180 "Using the an Clover" flambnz.com/knowledge-hub/PDF/using-tean-clover.pdf 4.
 Check soil fertility levels are suitable for clover and make any necessary fertiliser adjustments.
-Tip: These targets from the 'Fertiliser Use' booklet Olsen P On sedimentary/ash soil - at least 20 On pumice - at least 35 are for optimum pasture production.
-Slightly lower values are unlikely to Sulphur At least 10 compromise white clover рН At least 5.8 establishment.
-WINTER/SPRING ing growth to avoid rank pasture.
+Tip: These targets from the "Fertiliser Use on NZ Olsen P On sedimentary/ash soil - at least 20 Sheep and Beef Farms" guidebook are for optimum On pumice - at least 35 pasture production.
+Slightly Sulphur At least 10 lower values are unlikely to рН At least 5.8 compromise white clover establishment.
+WINTER/SPRING 1 ing growth to avoid rank pasture.
 This makes reduce pasture cover, prior to oversowing.